MagicPoulp/my-env-files-for-emacs-and-git/doc/debian/wine/copy_of_doc/README.md

 what is nice is that it is a portable computer but just with the drive.

-This usb drive has 2 partitions: a windows compatible partition with 1.5 terabytes a linux partition with debian linux, with 2 softwares for music editing, and a space simulator, and tuxmath game One music software, Sibelius, can play the violin and the guitar on its own.
+This usb drive has 2 partitions: a windows compatible partition with 1.5 terabytes.
+And the SSD technology is very robust it will not "get old" and stop working. a linux partition with debian linux, with 2 softwares for music editing, and a space simulator, and tuxmath game One music software, Sibelius, can play the violin and the guitar on its own.

 type the folloying in a terminal to see teh list and disk use df -H

 In order to start linux you need to find it in the bios boot order.
+One can start the bios with F2, or F8 during booting.

 You must never disconnect the USB without a successful "eject" (arrow and right click at the bottom right of Microsoft Windows).